 ECG is a noninvasive test that records the heart's electrical signals to detect heart problems.

 Current guidelines published by the National Institute for Health and Clinical Excellence (NICE) recommend that patients with suspected heart attack (myocardial infarction) have both an ECG and high-sensitivity troponin test upon hospital arrival.
-For patients without the typical ST elevation on ECG, characteristic of an ST-elevation myocardial infarction (STEMI), a repeat high-sensitivity troponin three hours later can confirm or rule out non-ST elevation myocardial infarction.
+For patients without the typical ST elevation on ECG, characteristic of an ST-elevation myocardial infarction (STEMI), a repeat high-sensitivity troponin three hours later can help confirm or rule out non-ST elevation myocardial infarction.
 (6)

-There is also strong evidence to support the integrated use of echocardiograms and BNPs in diagnosing and managing CVD.
+There is also evidence to support the integrated use of echocardiograms and BNPs in diagnosing and managing CVD.
 Echocardiography uses ultrasound imaging techniques to evaluate the structure and function of your heart.
 Using echocardiography to measure the ejection fraction (the percent of the blood in the left ventricle pumped out of the heart with each heartbeat) helps classify heart failure.
 Elevations in NT-proBNP or BNP can enhance the effectiveness of echocardiography in screening for asymptomatic left ventricular dysfunction.
 Conversely, echocardiography improves diagnostic accuracy for heart failure in cases with intermediate BNP or NT-proBNP levels.
 (37)

 Challenges and Considerations in Biomarker Testing